 While this occurs, there is a percentage count to show you the progress of the process.

 It really is simple to upscale your old images to get greater clarity or provide more resolution.

 I found the overall performance of Topaz Gigapixel AI to be very smooth, with no stalling or freezing during the editing process.

 When you first open an image for upload, the software will develop a preview of your image.
-Generating a preview took as little as 5 seconds, but be aware that every change that you make to settings the preview has to be re-processed.
+Generating a preview took as little as 5 seconds, but be aware that for every change that you make to settings the preview has to be re-processed.

 For reference, I am using a 2017 21.5″ iMac with Retina 4K display.
 The Mac runs a 3.4 GHz Quad-Core Intel Core i5, Radeon Pro 560 4 GB graphics card and 16GB of memory.

 Processing a single JPEG image took a little over 1 minute.
 Processing a batch of 3 images took exactly three times as long as the software deals with one image at a time.

 In this world of instant gratification that we live in, having to wait more than a few seconds for anything can quickly become tedious for some.

 If I had one negative to say about Gigapixel AI and had to nitpick, it’s that I do wish it were a little faster.
 However, considering the end result and what the tool can actually achieve, it’s well worth the wait :-)